 Alternatively, try something stronger like denatured alcohol.
 Word of caution, Denatured alcohol contains ethanol includes additives that are poisonous, bad tasting, bad-smelling or nauseating.

 - Absolute Isopropyl Alcohol

 Whichever option you opt for, remember to cover your face and hands when working with these chemicals.
-Open all the car windows for good ventilation, since all these chemicals have very pungent spells that linger.
+Open all the car windows for good ventilation, since all these chemicals have very pungent smells that linger.
 DO NOT SMOKE or expose any of these chemicals to open flames.

 If you want a really quick and easy fix to this problem you can try your hand a squash racquet tape.
 It’s a lot less messy and safer than harsh cleaning agents, and won’t leave your Jeep smelling funky for days.

-Alternatively, use a golf club tape, which is slightly thinner than squash racket tape.
+Alternatively, use golf club tape, which is slightly thinner than squash racket tape.
 Also works well for sweaty hands on those hot summer days and long road trips.
 You probably want to pick up 2x rolls.

 Remember to keep the steering out of the sun for as much as possible.
 You might have to redo the tape ever so often but should do the trick and last a while.

 If the DIY fix is not your thing, then your next option is refurbishing the steering wheel or replacing it completely.
 This will require you to remove the wheel completely.
 Let’s investigate.

 This can be a tricky option since many of the available covers either look ghastly, tacky, or too thick.
 It can be hard finding the right one for your taste.
 I remember shopping around for one and settling on a plain black vinyl one.
 It looked cool but the vinyl caused my hands to sweat like crazy on long road trips.
 I ended up buying a new Napa leather cover which looks good and feels amazing too.